kate-skorija/robogers-neighborhood/README.md

   * Input: "hello"
   * Output: "alert: Please enter a number!"

-**Behavior**: Program will return a range of numbers from 0 to the users inputted number
+**Behavior**: Program will return a range of numbers from 0 to the user's inputted number
   * Input: "4"
   * Output: "0, 1, 2, 3, 4"